Skip to content

 *,

-data_scope_names: Sequence[str] | None = None,
+names: Sequence[str] | None = None,

 ) -> None

-Remove data sources from this asset.
+Remove data scopes from this asset.

 unarchive ¤